Summer Theater Arts Education program underwritten by dnr Laboratories, LLC

 production and stagecraft, teaching skills that easily translate to the workplace.

-Why support ASK, and what is its impact?
+Why support KTA, and what is its impact?

 Arts education has a well-documented and widely recognized positive impact on children’s ability to learn in school and succeed outside of school, as it builds perseverance, focus, problem solving and communication skills.
-Providing and expanding ASK means more Bridgeport teens will have a safe, enriching place to go after school.
-Our ASK students come from 11 Bridgeport schools and represent every city council district.
+Providing and expanding KTA means more Bridgeport teens will have a safe, enriching place to go after school.
+Our KTA students come from 34 local schools and represent every city council district.

-In addition to the two end of semester concerts, the ASK program seeks opportunities for our students to perform at community events throughout the year.
-Over the past year they have appeared in numerous parades including the Barnum Festival, Columbus Day, Juneteenth and Black Rock parades, as well as performances at Port 5 in Black Rock and at the annual holiday tree lighting ceremony in downtown Bridgeport.
-They have also danced at the 2015 Lunar Festival in Little Asia and performed a reggae routine in McLevy Green during the West Indies Jerk Fest.
+In addition to the two end of semester concerts, the KTA program seeks opportunities for our students to perform at community events throughout the year.
+Each year they appear in numerous Bridgeport parades including the Barnum Festival, Columbus Day, Juneteenth and Black Rock parades.
+They have also danced at the 2015 Lunar Festival in Little Asia and performed reggae routines during the past 3 West Indies Jerk Festivals.

-ASK is made possible in part by Fairfield County's Community Foundation support, and is also funded through private and corporate contributions including the CT Office of the Arts and Harvard Business School Community Partners.
-We are grateful for the generous support of The Scripps Family Fund for Education and the Arts.
+KTA is made possible in part by Fairfield County's Community Foundation support, and is also funded through private and corporate contributions including the CT Office of the Arts, Werth Family Foundation, Inner City Foundation, and Bedford Family Social Responsibility Foundation.
+We are also grateful for the generous support of The Scripps Family Fund for Education and the Arts and dnr Laboratories.
 Regular fundraising events and efforts by the Klein Memorial Auditorium Foundation are held to build sustained support and growth of the program.

-While The Klein Auditorium building itself is owned by the City of Bridgeport, the operations of the Klein and the ASK school year program are not.
+While The Klein Auditorium building itself is owned by the City of Bridgeport, the operations of the Klein and the KTA school year program are not.

 Thank you for your support!